AnthonyKim89/react-ui/docs/APPS.md

 1. Make API calls from action creators.
 The project contains the [redux-thunk](https://github.com/gaearon/redux-thunk) middleware that makes this easy to do.
 2. Track the loading state as well as the response data in the application store.
 Bind the state and date to components using the selector mechanism described above.

-See the `torqueAndDragBroomstick` app for a concrete example on how this style of API access can be done.

 ## Shared Components

 TBD